 UVA Family Medicine Sports Medicine Clinic

-General orthopedics, as well as specialty clinics in foot, hand, and spine surgery clinics will be 2 half day per week.
-The fellow will also participate in weekly anatomy and musculoskeletal radiology conferences.
+General orthopedics, as well as specialty clinics in foot, hand, and spine surgery clinics will be two half days per week.
+The fellow has the option to participate in weekly anatomy and musculoskeletal radiology conferences.
 The overall supervision will be by Dr. David Diduch.

 UVA Athletic Training Room

-Dr. John MacKnight will supervise 2-3 half days per week in the training room for the UVA Division I athletes.
+Dr. John MacKnight will supervise two to three half days in the training room for the UVA Division I athletes.
 Here, primary care medicine will be practiced as well as acute care for emergencies that arise.
-There will be time to work with different athletic trainers assigned to the individual 28 sports teams.
+There will be time to work with different certified athletic trainers, each assigned to the individual 28 sports teams.
 Through this experience, the fellow has the opportunity to witness and fully understand the specialized and critical role any ATC serves in sports medicine, all the while coordinating athlete care.
 Ethan Saliba, ATC, PhD, will play an integral supervisory role.

-Runner’s Clinic in the Physical Medicine & Rehabilitation department and serves to evaluate chronic as well as more acute injuries in runners as well as various other community active individuals.
-Patient examination here often includes gait evaluation and orthotic use and design.
-Additionally, fellows will get additional training in obtaining compartment pressure measurement and observe EMG/NCV studies.
+The UVA Runner’s Clinic is housed as part of the Physical Medicine & Rehabilitation department and serves to evaluate chronic as well as more acute injuries in runners as well as various other community active individuals.
+Patient examination here often includes gait evaluation and orthotic use/design.
+Fellows will obtain training in obtaining compartment pressure measurements and observe EMG/NCV studies.
 This clinic is supervised by Dr. Robert Wilder.

 Sideline Athletic Coverage

-Athletic coverage will take place at the high school level (Western Albemarle High School) and the collegiate level (UVA Athletics) throughout the year depending on the sport.
+Athletic coverage will take place at the high school level (Western Albemarle High School or Monticello High School) and the collegiate level (UVA Athletics) throughout the year, depending on the sport season.
 The fellow will participate in athletic sideline coverage with faculty supervision.
 Initially, this supervision is under direct supervision and as the year progresses (and fellow skill-sets confirmed), this may shift to more independent coverage with the faculty available by phone.
-The fellow will also actively participate in providing pre-participation physical examinations for several local middle and high schools as well as the UVA Division I athletes.
+The fellow will actively participate in providing pre-participation physical examinations for several local middle and high schools as well as the UVA Division I athletes.

 Mass Participation Events

 The fellow will participate in several mass participation events each year including the Charlottesville 10-miler, Half-Marathon and Marathon, and the Women’s 4-Miler race.
-Additionally, they will participate in numerous invitational cross-country meets and community races of varying distances.
-The fellow is required to participate in the planning and coordination of providing medical coverage of the events including communication with race directors, EMS personnel and the UVA Emergency Department personnel.
-They will also participate in the after action meeting to assess the event and make recommendations to improve future event coverage.
+The fellow will furthermore participate in numerous invitational UVA cross-country meets and community races of varying distances.
+The fellow is required to participate in the planning and coordination of medical coverage of these events including communication with race directors, EMS personnel and the UVA Emergency Department personnel.
+They will also participate in the after-action meeting to assess the event and make recommendations to improve future event coverage.
 Supervision by Dr. Robert Wilder, Dr. Dave Hryvniak, Dr. Siobhan Statuta.